 Car accident fraud isn’t something that the insurance companies make up in order to justify higher premiums.
 It is a real thing.
-In fact, it is such a problem that Los Angeles County recently received a $6.9 million grant in order to crack down on the number of staged car crashes and fraudulent insurance claims since it has been recently been dubbed the fake car accident capital of California and possibly even the country.
+In fact, it is such a problem that at one point Los Angeles County received a $6.9 million grant in order to crack down on the number of staged car crashes and fraudulent insurance claims since it has been recently been dubbed the fake car accident capital of California, and possibly even the country.

 When it comes to fake car accidents, most of us think of a staged rear end accident involving a few individuals looking to make a few extra bucks or get a new car, car accident fraud is much more sophisticated than that.
 There are car insurance fraud rings that include the perpetrators of the accidents, crooked doctors diagnosing fake injuries, fake eye witnesses testifying to incorrect details and even unethical personal injury lawyers who fight the fake claims in court.
 These rings have accident fraud nailed down to a science and bilk insurance companies out of millions of dollars each and every year.
 These losses ultimately get passed down to consumers who purchase insurance policies and pay higher premiums for coverage.